 Hormones are chemicals secreted by the endocrine glands in the blood to affect other parts of the body, and hormones control most of the vital processes such as development, growth, metabolism, the ability to have children, sexual activity, and others.

-The secretion of hormones is affected by many factors, such as the medications we take, diet, daily habits, weight, and also some endocrine disruptors in cosmetics (DDT, PFCS, and more)، and women often complain of irregular menstruation, breast pain, unexplained weight gain or extreme thinness, and the doctor tells her that the reason for this is her hormonal disorder in the body.
+The secretion of hormones is affected by many factors, such as the medications we take, diet, daily habits, and also some endocrine disruptors in cosmetics (DDT, PFCS, and more)، and women often complain of irregular menstruation, breast pain, unexplained weight gain or extreme thinness, and the doctor tells her that the reason of Hormonal imbalance occurs is her hormonal disorder.

-What are the symptoms of hormonal changes in the body?
+What are the symptoms of hormonal imbalance in the body?

 How to avoid endocrine disruptors?